UBC-NSS/www/README.md

 I use gThumb to crop the image into a square, and then save it in the /files/people-photos directory.

 ### Publications: DBLP Query Tool
-Just navigate to the /dynamic-dblp directory and call make.
+Just navigate to the `/dynamic-dblp` directory and call `make`.
 This will:
 - Query DBLP for papers authored by the 6 faculty members here at NSS, and save results into XML
 - Parse each of the XML response files into a combined python object, applying some filters
-- Applies a blacklist: if the title matcches exactly in the `blacklist` file.
+- Filter out a pub if the title matches exactly in the `blacklist` file.
-- Write the python object into a pub_list.html file
+- Write the python object into a `pub_list.html` file
-- Copy the file over the the /html directory
+- Copy the file over the the `/html` directory

 TODO: how to incorporate Margo's future pubs easily?